 * 28 C.F.R.
 Part 35.136 which also applies under 42 U.S.C. section794

-Using drones at Arizona Snowbowl is not permitted.
-Those caught breaking the rules may have their drone confiscated, their skiing privileges suspended or could even be fined.
+Public Use of drones is prohibited within the Ski Area Special Use Permit Area.
+Areas with reoccurring public use of drones will be signed informing visitors of the restriction.
+Those caught breaking the rules may have their drones confiscated, their skiing privileges suspended or could even be fined.

 Snowbowl.ski, including arizonasnowbowl.com, and any and all other website domains owned by Arizona Snowbowl, is committed to protecting the personal privacy of visitors and guests using its Internet site.

 Personally identifiable information is information or other data that may specifically identify an individual user.
 In order for you to access certain services and to purchase services that we offer via the Site(s), we require you to provide us with such Personal Information.
 Personal Information may include: (i) Contact Data (such as your name, mailing and e-mail addresses); (ii) Financial Data (such as your account or credit card number); and (iii) Demographic Data (such as your zip code, age and income).
 If you communicate with us by e-mail or otherwise complete online forms, surveys or contest entries, any information provided in such communication may be collected as Personal Information.
 Traffic Data shall not be considered personally identifiable information or Personal Information.

 Traffic Data is information on a user’s patterns of access and usage of the sites.
 We automatically track and collect the following information when you visit our Site, including your: (i) IP address; (ii) domain server; (iii) type of computer; and (iv) type of web browser.
 Traffic Data is anonymous information that does not personally identify you but is helpful for marketing purposes or for improving your experience on the Site.